siri404-gh/blog-posts/blog/how-i-organize-my-life.md

 ## Health

 I have a fitbit device capturing all my health matrics and relaying them onto Google Health and Apple Health.
 They constantly monitor my health and indicate me of any drop in values.
 I also use Babylon Digital GP which gives me access to a GP on the same day.
 That is golden.
 I have apps monitoring my stress levels, water levels and nutrition.
 Still a long way to go to fine tune them but its amazing how much help is available through apps.
 You could argue that I am giving away vital personal information about myself to the developers of the apps.
 I think I get more benefits of doing that than not.
 Being a developer, I have a reasonable idea on how to spot fraudulent activity.
+I also have gym subscriptions.
+I hit the gym regularly.
+Swim ocassionally.
+I medidate and do yoga from time to time.

 ## Travel